NilPointer-Software/bdfd-wiki/src/guides/introduction/beginning.md

 # Beginning
-In this guide you will learn how to create your own bot with BDFD.
+In this guide, you will learn how to create your own bot using BDFD.

 ## Content
 [**Functions Used**](#functions-used) > [**Creating**](#step-1-creating) > [**Inviting**](#step-2-inviting) > [**First Code**](#step-3-first-code) > [**Bot Online**](#step-4-bot-online) > [**Test it!**](#step-5-test-it)